soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/ensure-that-spam-is-routed-to-each-user-s-junk-email-folder.md

 > [!TIP]
-> If you do not want to use the **Move message to Junk Email folder** action, you can choose another action in your content filter policies in the Exchange admin center.
+> If you don't want to use the **Move message to Junk Email folder** action, you can choose another action in your content filter policies in the Exchange admin center.
 For more information, see [Configure your spam filter policies](configure-your-spam-filter-policies.md).
 For more information about these fields in the message header, see [Anti-spam message headers](anti-spam-message-headers.md).
 >
 ## See also